George-Kalash/main/NBA/README.md

 ## This model utilizes heavily pandas and the sklearn libraries for python.

-As of June 18th 2025 the top accuracy recodred was 82% The dataset contains around 28,000 games, all from the home team's prespective.
+As of June 18th 2025 the top accuracy recodred was 82%, ROC > 0.9
+The dataset contains around 28,000 games, all from the home team's prespective.

 ## Potention improvement considerations: